 The many unique and exciting areas and neighborhoods of Palm Springs make it a very compelling holiday destination.
 These ten areas are among the most delightful:

 Between the San Jacinto and Santa Rosa mountains lies the incredibly beautiful Coachella Valley.
 It's like no other place on earth with its magical, serene vibe.
-Vacationers who want to immerse themselves in this tranquil energy would be delighted to stay at the sumptuous Villa Zenyara.
+If you want to immerse yourself in this tranquil energy, you would be delighted to stay at the sumptuous Villa Zenyara.
 It is, in fact, very Zen-like with its crisp, clean style and astonishing, oversized heated pool.
 With 11 bedrooms there is room for more than 20 guests.